 Cell Phone Policy:

-If a student needs a cell phone or technology (DS/PSP) for use before or after school, it must remain in the child’s backpack throughout the entire day.
-These devices must be kept out of sight.
+If a student needs a cell phone or technology (DS/PSP) for use before or after school, it must remain in the child’s backpack throughout the day.
 Students should be reminded that setting the device to "vibrate" is not the same as turning the device off.
-The school is not responsible for lost or broken items.

 If a student uses or takes out a cell phone or technology during the school day, violating school policy, they will receive a warning and the parent will be notified.
 After three warnings, the item will be confiscated, and the parent and student will have to meet with the administrator.
-After three warnings, the student will have to drop off the technology in the morning to the main office, where it will be locked up and kept safe.
-The parent will have to pick up the technology.
+The student will have to drop off the technology in the morning to the main office, where it will be locked up and kept safe until the parent picks it up.

-If a parent needs to contact the child for any reason, he/sje should call the main office at (212)-674-3180 and not the child’s cell phone.
+If a parent needs to contact the child for any reason, they should call the main office at (212)-674-3180 and not the child’s cell phone.